 I have a high metabolism, that means, the food that I eat gets converted into energy at a faster rate and hence doesn’t get converted into fat.
 So, however much I eat, multiple times in a day, it hardly shows!

 Earlier, though, the thinness caused me to appear gaunt and stick-thin.
 Hubby encouraged me to eat all that I wished to and include all sorts of health tonics and stuff, but to no avail.
 I remained thin as ever.

-It was only around three years ago, that I felt I needed to include a proper exercise regimen that would not further burn my calories, but help tone my body and help build some muscles.
+It was only around three years ago, I decided to include a proper exercise regimen that would not further burn my calories, but help tone my body and help build some muscles.
 And, the best way to attain that, I felt, was through Yoga.

 Yoga helped me understand my body.
 The areas that were flexible and also those that weren’t, and the aches and pains when I bent forward or backwards.
 Regular practice helped increase the flexibility in a body that had not had any kind of exercise for a long time.

 We, women, are under the wrong impression that our household chores make for perfect workout sessions.
 It is really not so!
 We do burn calories sweeping floors and running around after the kids all day long, but, the flexibility that every other part of our body lacks can be achieved only by a proper workout.